docker/buildx/docs/reference/buildx_build.md

 Define additional build context with specified contents.
 In Dockerfile the context can be accessed when `FROM name` or `--from=name` is used.
 When Dockerfile defines a stage with the same name it is overwritten.

-The value can be a local source directory, container image (with docker-image:// prefix), Git or HTTP URL.
+The value can be a local source directory, [local OCI layout compliant directory](https://github.com/opencontainers/image-spec/blob/main/image-layout.md), container image (with docker-image:// prefix), Git or HTTP URL.

 Replace `alpine:latest` with a pinned one: